MugenMvvmToolkit/MugenMvvmToolkit/nuspec/AndroidContent/Readme.txt

 {
     return new IIocContainer();
 }
-4. Remove any old `MainLauncher` activities
+4. Remove any old "MainLauncher" activities